 Biosafety training workshops/mentored fora

-A number of workshops/mentored fora are being offered to a significant number of regulators, NBAs/NCAs, scientific advisors, and inspectors, in order to enhance their capacity to effectively contribute to GMO decision-making.
+A number of workshops/mentored fora are being offered to a significant number of regulators, NBAs/NCAs, scientific advisors, and inspectors, in order to enhance their capacity to effectively participate in GMO decision-making.
 The format of the Project workshops has evolved since the first year of the Project, from the more typical/traditional template of providing training via presentations and Q&As, into more mentored fora, which place greater emphasis upon participants producing outputs e.g. regulatory documents, outlines of regulatory processes, etc. in a conducive, mentored and supportive environment, based upon guidance provided during the meeting.
 These fora are highly targeted to NBA/NBC/NCA members and address pressing regulatory issues.
 Below presents a list of biosafety training workshops/mentored fora that have been during this phase of the project:

-- Risk Analysis for the general release of GMOs, 30 October - 03 November 2016, Abuja, Nigeria
+- Risk analysis for the general release of GMOs, 30 October - 03 November 2016, Abuja, Nigeria

-- Confined Field Trials of GMOs: Biosafety and Regulatory Considerations, 29 August - 02 September 2016, Addis Ababa, Ethiopia;
+- Confined field trials of GMOs: Biosafety and regulatory considerations, 29 August - 02 September 2016, Addis Ababa, Ethiopia;

 - Monitoring confined field trials of genetically modified plants, 25 - 26 August 2016, Addis Ababa, Ethiopia;

-- Key Considerations for developing an effective and sustainable biosafety regulatory system, 30 May - 02 June 2016.
+- Key considerations for developing an effective and sustainable biosafety regulatory system, 30 May - 02 June 2016.
 Kampala, Uganda;

 - Development of pathways to harm for environmental risk assessment of GMOs, 29 June 2016, Kampala, Uganda;